Hire a Restraining Order Attorney

 Likewise, if you believe you are being stalked, then you must provide evidence of that occurring and show you there was no legitimate reason for the stalking and you have been emotionally distressed due to the harmful acts.

 You can also seek protection on behalf of a minor child if you fear for their safety as well.

 On your day in court, as the petitioner, you will have to establish that the respondent is a threat to you or your children, that they have committed violence against you, are stalking you or committed some act of dating or sexual violence.
-Former prosecutor Matt Shafran has represented countless individuals in restraining order cases and has the qualifications and experience to fight for your protection.
+Former prosecutor and restraining order lawyer Matt Shafran has represented countless individuals in restraining order cases and has the qualifications and experience to fight for your protection.
 He used to fight for the State of Florida, protecting victims of crimes.
 Let him fight for you!

 “My daughter needed to place a restraining order to her boyfriend.
 Matt was very patient, explain details and listen patiently to her story.
 Excellent and Professional.” – anonymous

-To retain an injunction attorney with courtroom experience, contact Matt Shafran at Weinstein Legal today at 561-931-6687.
+To retain an injunction attorney near you with courtroom experience, contact Matt Shafran at Weinstein Legal today at 561-931-6687.
 We will help you get the restraining order you deserve, and need, for your own protection.

 “I have to commend Matthew for the care and amazing service he provided me at a time that was needed most…” – anonymous

 Hire A Former Prosecutor And Trial Attorney

 When filing for a restraining order in Orlando, West Palm Beach, or Fort Lauderdale, it is imperative that you are represented by an experienced and competent attorney throughout the process.
 This way, you ensure that all legal criteria for the filing process are properly followed.